zjaml/lockerinspection/readme.md

 * Send Ack back when received checkin/checkout command
 * Send Door close event back after a short period
 * Create some exception empty status event.

+# Issues:
+OnReceiveData event receives byte array which are not be delimited by line break.